 The horrible Beirut Port explosion, in addition to causing the catastrophic death of almost 200 innocent people as well as critically injuring thousands, has damaged if not destroyed hundreds of buildings and thousands of flats.
 Although the call for rebuilding Beirut was immediate and attracted global support, a formal assessment of the damage incurred is needed to establish the right rebuilding strategy.

-The damage assessment requires capturing and documenting the damage caused at each neighborhood, building, floor, and flat.
+Effective damage assessment, facilitated by construction project management software, requires capturing and documenting the damage caused at each neighborhood, building, floor, and flat.
 In addition to the damage assessment information that needs to be captured at all those locations, supportive documents, pictures, and drawings among others need to be collected and attached to all those assessments.

 Although Project Management information systems (PMIS) like PMWeb are mainly used to manage the rebuilding programs and associated projects to provide the very much-needed transparency, accountability, and governance that all donating agencies are insisting on having before they commence funding the rebuilding effort, PMWeb also comes ready with an asset management module that can be immediately deployed, as is out-of-the-box to document the damage occurred to all locations, buildings, floors, and spaces.